HorvathLab/ReQTL/README.md

 #### Input

-* Names of the SNP, SNP location, expression, and gene location files from build_gene-exp_matrix.R and build_SNV_matrix.R
+* Names of the SNP, SNP location, expression, and gene location files from build_gene-exp_matrix.R and build_VAF_matrix.R
 * Names of the cis and trans output files
 * Name of the output file for the qq plot (with .tiff extension)
 * *NOTE:* Covariates file can be used (requires modification of the script as specified in the in-code documentation)